Oakland Oaks (PCL): The war years and post-war success (1941–1954)

+The final year in Oakland (1955)

+Despite the team's success, attendance at Oaks Park had dropped dramatically.
+After Laws bought the team, Oaks Park was expanded to fit 12,500 fans.
+In that 1947 season, the average attendance was more than 6,000 spectators per game.
+By 1953, attendance had cratered to a mere only 1,500 per game.
+Even in the championship season of 1954, attendance only rebounded to 2,400 per game.
+The Oaks were not the only team suffering; nationally televised major league games contributed to the decline of the PCL as a whole, as West Coast fans were no longer limited to watching PCL games for high-quality baseball.
+Changes in the league's schedule and Oaks Park's age further diminished interest in attending the games.

-Dressen returned to managing at the major-league level in 1955, taking over in the Washington Senators' dugout, making way for San Francisco Seals legend Lefty O'Doul in Oakland.
+The Oaks were also victims of their 1954 success.
+Winning the championship led to Dressen getting another chance at managing at the major-league level, taking over the Washington Senators' dugout for the 1955 season.
+San Francisco Seals legend Lefty O'Doul took over in Oakland.
 Under O'Doul, the Oaks finished seventh (77–95) in 1955, and their attendance was the worst of the eight-team league.
 Owner Laws felt he had no other choice but to move the team.
 When officials of Vancouver, British Columbia made him an offer, Laws moved the Oaks to Vancouver, where they were renamed the Vancouver Mounties.
+The Mounties would eventually fold in 1963.

+Legacy

 Oaks Park was demolished in 1957, replaced by a Pepsi-Cola bottling plant.
 Presently, the site is the headquarters of Pixar Animation Studios.
 The only thing left in the area to suggest that baseball was ever played at Park and San Pablo Avenues is a cardroom and restaurant across the street, appropriately named the Oaks Club.
-There is also a plaque commemorating Stengel and the Oaks on 59th.
+There is also a plaque commemorating the Oaks on a bench on Park Avenue, near where fans entered the park.

 On October 18, 1967, twelve years after the Oaks played their last game in Emeryville, the American League owners gave Kansas City Athletics president Charles O. Finley permission to move the Athletics to Oakland for the 1968 season.
+The A's moved to Sacramento in 2025, as part of their eventual move to Las Vegas.

+In 2024, ahead of the A's relocation, the Oakland Ballers began play in the Pioneer League, an independent minor league.
+The Ballers, often shortened to the B's as a play on the Athletics' nickname of the A's, won the Pioneer League in 2025.